 Where to take the MBTI® personality assessment instrument

 Consultants, counselors, coaches, therapists and many other people with interests in or training with psychology, human development, or social interaction may be certified to administer the MBTI instrument.
-These trained professionals will help you verify your MBTI type, and discuss your personality results one on one or in a group.
+These trained professionals will help you verify your MBTI type and discuss your results either individually or in a group setting.

 Take the Myers Briggs Type Indicator® instrument

 Several options are available for those who want to take the MBTI instrument:

-The publisher of the MBTI® instrument, CPP, Inc., has developed this website to enable participants to verify their type preferences as they are answering questions.
+The publisher of the MBTI® instrument, CPP, Inc., has developed an online process where participants verify their type preferences while answering questions.
 Because of the interactive nature of the system, person-to-person feedback from a certified MBTI practitioner is not required.
-However, individuals who take the MBTI assessment can benefit greatly from having a follow-up discussion with an MBTI professional.
-This will help them gain a better understanding of their best-fit type and deeper insight into uses of their preferences.
+However, individuals who take the MBTI assessment in this way may want to have a follow-up discussion with an MBTI professional.
+This can help them gain a better understanding of their best-fit type, while providing them with greater insight into the meaning of their preferences.

 What to expect when you take the MBTI instrument:

 - You fill out a multiple choice questionnaire either in paper

 form or online.
 There are no right or wrong answers.

 The MBTI instrument is not a test.
 You select the answers that